Skip to main content

 3. Enter a Name for the Deployment.

 4. (Optional) Configure other details for your Deployment, including cluster, executor, and worker resources.
 If you have no specific resource requirements for running Airflow, the default configurations should work in most cases.
-For all available Deployment options, see Deployment settings.
+For all available Deployment options, see Deployment resources.

 5. Click Create Deployment.